PaarthB/LockR/README.rst

     lock_prefix = test-prefix

     [redis]
     # defaults to localhost.
-Specify environment variable or pass directly as well
+Specify environment variable or pass directly as well.
+Conflicts with 'cluster_nodes' (only one can be specified).
     host = ${REDIS_HOST}

+    # Specify all the cluster nodes each in new line.
+Conflicts with 'host' (only one can be specified).
+    # Currently only works with environment variables
+    # The nodes must have cluster mode enabled
+    cluster_nodes = ${REDIS_HOST}:${REDIS_HOST}

     # port is optional and defaults to 6379.
 Specify environment variable or pass directly as well
-    port = ${REDIS_PORT}
+    port = ${REDIS_HOST}

     # In single Redis server mode only, you can SELECT the database.
+Defaults to 0.
+Ignored for cluster_nodes
     database = 1

 All the default parameters are optional, which take the default value if nothing is specified.
 It is recommended not to update them,